jsturtevant/jsturtevant.github.io/talks/index.markdown

 ## Web Dev

 ### Building Location Based Applications
 Augmented Reality and Location-based technologies have hit the mainstream in gaming but when it comes to other industries the full potential has yet to be realized.
-In this session, we will cover backend design patterns and tradeoffs you need to consider while building scalable Location-Based Applications.
+In this session, we will cover backend design patterns and trade-offs you need to consider while building scalable Location-Based Applications.
 The patterns lend themselves to micro services that can scale independently and during this session we will look at a concrete implementation using Azure Service Fabric.

 Key Takeaways:

 - What are Location-based applications and why are they important
 - Techniques and design patterns and their trade-offs
 - How to leverage micro services to scale the individual components independently